Sport

 Netball

-President: Eleanor Beeston ([email protected])
+President: Abigail Peel ([email protected])

 Pool

 Club Co-Presidents: Sam McMahon ([email protected]) and Geordie Laidlaw ([email protected])

-The Trevelyan College Pool Club is a club dedicated to the promoting pool and good blokery within college.
+The Trevelyan College Pool Club is a club dedicated to promoting pool within college.
 We have an active membership with players of varying skill levels which means you can always find someone of a similar level to play with, and our senior players are always willing to help others improve their game.
 We currently have four teams within the inter-college pool league for those who wish to play competitively and have a strong presence in the university Friendly Ladder for those who want to play more casually with their friends, within Trevs we also run a singles tournament where you can test your skills against others within college.
 Trevs has a vibrant pool culture, and we would love to see that continue so come get involved whether you are a complete novice or a seasoned player it’s always a laugh.

 Rounders